mwouts/flocon/README.en.md

 Mathematicians say that the area _converge_, and they even know how to calculate the value of the limit, equal to `2a²√3/5=36.819312529008464...`, cf. the article on [Koch's Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) at Wikipedia.

-The Koch flake is therefore an example of a shape with a finite area, and an infinite perimeter!
+The Koch snowflake is therefore an example of a shape with a finite area, and an infinite perimeter!

 ## Program the Snowflake in Scratch